clairedinauer/PythonProjects/FacialRecognitionTask/README.md

-# Face Recognition Task

- Welcome to our Face Manipulation Recognition Task!
+#  Welcome to our Face Manipulation Recognition Task!

  The experimenters are Claire Dinauer and Nikka Mel Ruelos.